Enjoying our parks responsibly

-We are lucky to have some large parks (9.6 million hectares in total) set aside for conservation and visitor enjoyment, without the crowds!
 You get as much space to yourself as you need and lots of places and activities to choose from.

 Local Natural Resources Officer Kate Brocklehurst says our parks are special places and while people are encouraged to get outside and enjoy nature, there are certain behaviours expected of visitors so that we can all stay safe, enjoy our parks and ensure our natural assets are protected now and into the future.

 Rangers regularly patrol our local conservation parks and reserves - including marine parks, "Miss Brocklehurst added.

 To help you enjoy your visit, there are a few simple things to remember:

 - Leave your pets at home, pets are not permitted in national parks and reserves.
 1080 lethal to dogs is used in many parks and reserves to manage foxes for conservation purposes.

 - Four-wheel drive tracks have areas of soft sand.
 Please remember to reduce tyre pressures to aid traction and to minimise track damage.
 The four-wheel drive tracks are for two-way access.
 Remember to take care on crests and bends.

 - Drivers are reminded to exercise caution and check tides as soft sand and changing coastal conditions may create challenges.

 - Normal road rules apply on all National Park roads and tracks including beaches.